 Old Navy Today

-Things You Didn't Know About Old Navy.
+Things You Didn't Know About Old Navy

-The Company was Designed to Function as a Grocery Store
+Did You Know: The Company was Designed to Function as a Grocery Store

-Old Navy Loves to Experiment
+Did You Know: Old Navy Loves to Innovate

-Old Navy Used a Fictional Character When Rebranding
+Did you Know: Old Navy Used a Fictional Character When Rebranding